Commercial Fire Sprinklers

 Detector heads are nozzles that direct a stream of water onto a deflector plate which diffuses water over a given area.
 A glass bulb which breaks at a specific temperature point holds back the water until called upon.

 Each sprinkler head operates when it reaches a predetermined operating temperature.
-Only sprinkler heads in the immediate area of the fire open, not, as commonly believed all heads which will remain closed.
+Only sprinkler heads in the immediate area of the fire open – all other heads remain closed.
 This ensures water is delivered to the hottest point and reduces the amount of water required.

 Required Weekly Testing